anquanscan/sec-tools/README.md

 [hijackthis](https://github.com/dragokas/hijackthis): A free utility that finds malware, adware and other security threats
 [radio-hackbox](https://github.com/SySS-Research/radio-hackbox): PoC tool to demonstrate vulnerabilities in wireless input devices
 [crch](https://github.com/Fricciolosa-Red-Team/crch): Continuous Recon Continuous Hacking
 [AllAboutBugBounty](https://github.com/daffainfo/AllAboutBugBounty): All about bug bounty (bypasses, payloads, and etc)
+[FortifyVersionCheck](https://github.com/jlburck/FortifyVersionCheck): Checks HP Fortify for projects and project versions.
+If the project doesn't exist, then the task is capable of creating the project and an initial version.
+If the project version doesn't exist, then the task is capable of creating the version and also capable of copying issues/suppressions from previous versions.